 - Wait until you have finished chewing and swallowing your bite before you speak.
 If someone has asked you a question, gesture that you will answer in just a moment by raising your hand or finger, signaling that you've heard them.

 - Be complimentary.
 If you do not like the food, you should never say so.
 Simply eat around the food you do not like without comment.
 If the host asks whether or not you like the food, say that you enjoyed the meal.

-- Ask for food rather than reaching for it and always use your manners.
+- Ask for food rather than reaching across people for it and always use your manners.
 Remember to say "please" and "thank you."

 - Use your utensils unless you are eating a finger food like tacos or hamburgers and french fries.

 Talking During the Meal

 - Think of creative and pleasant things to discuss and talk about during the meal.
 Avoid any controversial topic that can cause indigestion.

 - Show courtesy by not interrupting others while they are speaking.

 - Refrain from engaging in rude and disruptive behavior such as burping, snorting or singing.

 - Don't call attention to the rudeness of others when they bring up topics that are not appropriate for the dinner table.
 Instead, change the subject to something more appropriate.
 The rude person will probably get the message.

 After the Meal is Over and You're Finished Eating